tomik395/ABZ-Security/README.md

 This was a final team project at the University of California, San Diego for ECE 196 (Hands-on Engineering Project).

+An adjustable DC Boost Converter Workshop is also attached for speaker voltage adjustments.
+Learn about the LM2577-ADJ IC:
+For more details, see [details](ABZ%20Workshop%20LM2577-ADJ.pdf).

 Please visit our website at:
 https://sites.google.com/view/abz-secure